Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 ## Extending the Concept: Nested Data Structures

 Lists and dictionaries are not only mutable data types, but they're also _containers_.
-As containers, they contain either mutable or immutable data types itself!
+As containers, they contain either mutable or immutable data types themselves!

 The same principles extend to nested data structures.